Yifan313/Awesome-Facial-Palsy-Evaluation/README.md

   publisher={IEEE}
 }
 ```
-If you find our survey is helpful in your research, please consider citing our paper😺.
+If you find our survey helpful for your research, please consider citing our paper 😊.

 ---
 ## Content